CANopenNode/CANopenNode/doc/deviceSupport.md

 Note for device driver contributors
 -----------------------------------
-Most up-to-date implementations of CANopenNode are: socketCAN for Linux, which is part of CANopenNode and [CANopenPIC](https://github.com/CANopenNode/CANopenPIC) for PIC32 microcontroller (bare-metal).
+Most up-to-date implementations of CANopenNode are: [CANopenLinux](https://github.com/CANopenNode/CANopenLinux) and [CANopenPIC](https://github.com/CANopenNode/CANopenPIC) for PIC32 microcontroller (bare-metal).
 Those can be used for reference.
 There is also an example directory, which doesn't include specific device interface.
 It should compile on any system and can be used as a template.
 Device interface is documented in common CO_driver.h file.

 There are many advantages of sharing the base code such as this.
 For the driver developers, who wish to share and cooperate, I recommend the following approach:
 1. Make own git repo for the Device specific demo project on the Github or somewhere.
 2. Add https://github.com/CANopenNode/CANopenNode into your project (or at side of your project).
 For example, include it in your project as a git submodule: `git submodule add https://github.com/CANopenNode/CANopenNode`
 3. Add specific driver and other files.
+4. Write a good README.md file, where you describe your project, specify demo board, tools used, etc.
+5. Optionally prepare a demoDevice in [CANopenDemo](https://github.com/CANopenNode/CANopenDemo) repository and run the tests.
-4. Add description of new device into this file (deviceSupport.md) and make a pull request to CANopenNode.
+6. Share your work: add description of new device into this file (deviceSupport.md) and make a pull request to CANopenNode.
 Alternatively create an issue for new device on https://github.com/CANopenNode/CANopenNode/issues.
-5. Make a demo folder, which contains project files, etc., necessary to run the demo.
-6. Write a good README.md file, where you describe your project, specify demo board, tools used, etc.
+7. Offer your work for inclusiun under the CANopenNode project and become its developer.
+It will increase code quality and functionality.

 Linux